stakiran/dialis/README.md

 $ build.ahk
 ```

-Set an commandline to call the dialis from your ahk script.
+Secondly, set an commandline to call the dialis from your ahk script.
 For example...

 Example1: Use an exe file and <kdb>ScrollLock</kdb> key.